microsoft/vscode-docs/blogs/2019/05/02/remote-development.md

 ## A different approach

+Hearing about these challenges we started to look into WSL support and it looked simple enough.
+Install VS Code and ([carefully at the time!](https://devblogs.microsoft.com/commandline/do-not-change-linux-files-using-windows-apps-and-tools/)) edit the Windows file system as normal.
+We did work to [enable remote debugging for Node.js](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_remote-debugging), and we figured we could simply install a small script to enable launching `code` from the bash shell.

+But, it just wasn't right.
+It didn't make sense to do special work for every runtime, as we did for Node.js debugging.
+If you have Python 2.7 and Flask installed on Windows (or none at all!) and Python 3.7 and Django installed in the Linux distro, you wouldn't get proper completions or linting because VS Code was looking at the Windows versions of everything.
+Having to duplicate the development environment on both Windows and Linux defeated the purpose of having WSL at all.

-On the VS Code team, we've been looking at the problem slightly differently.
-We think that a better solution is to run the developer tools locally and connect to a set of development services running remotely in the context of a physical or virtual machine (for example, a container or VM).
+We convinced ourselves that what we needed was a way to run VS Code in two places at once, to run the developer tools locally and connect to a set of development services running remotely in the context of a physical or virtual machine (for example, a container or VM).
+This gives you a rich local development experience in the context of what is on the remote machine.

 ![Remote environment](remote-environment.png)

-This gives you a rich local development experience in the context of what is on the remote machine.

 ## Introducing the VS Code Remote Extensions